MuyeedAhmed/DeAnomalyzer/README.md

 * Python 3.9
 * Matlab R2022b
 * R 4.1.2
-* Matlab Engine for Python
+* Matlab Engine for Python `python -m pip install matlabengine`

 ## Usage
 Add your dataset inside the `Dataset` folder.
 If the dataset contains Ground Truth, please rename that column to 'target'.
 The datasets used to test the tool can also be found in the Dataset folder.